drojaazu/suddendesu/content/entry/progear-no-arashi-debug-tools-and-code-weirdness/index.md

 As always, a lot of conjecture.
 If anyone knows any ex-Cave devs who may know the answers, I'd love to know the story!

-But that brings us to the end of our time with Progear, more than two years after starting this artle.
+But that brings us to the end of our time with Progear, more than two years after starting this article.
 Finally.
 On to something new!